 Many graphics software programs give you the choice to work in either RGB or CMYK.
-These are called "color spaces".
-Scanners and digital cameras create images using combinations of just three colors: Red, Green and Blue (called "RGB").
+These are called “color spaces”.
+Scanners, phones, and digital cameras create images using combinations of just three colors: Red, Green and Blue (called “RGB”).
 These are the primary colors of light, which computers use to display images on your screen.
-Printing presses print full color pictures using a different set of colors, the primary colors of pigment: Cyan (blue), Magenta (red), Yellow and Black (called "CMYK").
-This is "4-color process" or "full-color" printing that comprises the majority of magazines and marketing materials you see every day.
+Printing presses print full color pictures using a different set of colors, the primary colors of pigment: Cyan (blue), Magenta (red), Yellow and Black (called “CMYK”).
+This is “4-color process” or “full-color” printing that comprises the majority of magazines and marketing materials you see every day.

 It’s Best If You do the RGB-to-CMYK Conversion of Your Images

 You will have more control over the appearance of your printed piece if you convert all of the images from RGB to CMYK before sending them to us.
 When we receive RGB images, we do a standard-value conversion to CMYK, which may not be perfectly to your liking.
 We want you to be happy, so please, take the time to prepare your file properly.
 We cannot be responsible for sub-par results if you furnish your images in RGB.
 Even though monitors always use RGB to display colors, the colors you see on your monitor will more closely match the final printed piece if you are viewing them in the CMYK color space.

 Be aware that it is possible to see colors in RGB that you can’t make with CMYK.